 How to get started

 Find an activity you can do every day.
-You can take part in a team sport, attend classes at a leisure centre, or be more active in your daily routine.
+Take part in a team sport, attend classes at a leisure centre, or be more active in your daily routine.
 Try walking or cycling instead of travelling by car or public transport.

 Build up your fitness